akr3ch/wicker-gui/README.md

 `this is an automated gui based wifi hacking tool or just a script :D`

-`whatever it might can save your expensive to be wasted`
+`whatever it might can save your expensive time to become wasted`

 `automate your wifi hacking with wicker-gui.`